Tennessee Partition Actions — Forcing the Sale of Inherited Property

 How much does a partition action cost in Tennessee?

 Costs vary based on complexity and whether the case settles or proceeds to trial.
-Attorney’s fees are typically charged hourly.
+Attorney’s fees may be either contingency-based or hourly, depending on the case.
 Court costs and commissioner fees, if any, are generally recoverable from the sale proceeds.
 We discuss cost structure directly in the consultation so there are no surprises.

 How long does a partition action take in Tennessee?